zousiyu1995/zousiyu/index.md

 ## Honours and Awards

-- **01/12/2024, Best Oral Presentation Award**:  In the 4th National Conference on Process Modeling and Simulation (hosted by South China University of Technology), my talk "Mathematical Modeling of Three-Phase Interface Enzyme Electrode" was honored with the Best Oral Presentation Award.
-This work has been published in [AIChE Journal](https://doi.org/10.1002/aic.18420) and [Industrial \& Engineering Chemistry Research](https://doi.org/10.1021/acs.iecr.2c04492).
+- **01/12/2024, Best Oral Presentation Award**:  In the 4^th^ National Conference on Process Modeling and Simulation (hosted by South China University of Technology), my talk "Mathematical Modeling of Three-Phase Interface Enzyme Electrode" was honored with the Best Oral Presentation Award.
+This work has been published in [AIChE Journal](https://doi.org/10.1002/aic.18420) and [Industrial & Engineering Chemistry Research](https://doi.org/10.1021/acs.iecr.2c04492).

 <div style="text-align:center">
   <img src="./assets/2024.12.01.Best.Oral.Presentation.Award.jpg" alt="" width="50%">
 </div>

 - **07/2022, Jiangsu Funding Program for Excellent Postdoctoral Talent**: This funding is provided by the Jiangsu provincial government.
-- **07/2020, Best Student Oral Presentation Award**: In the 2nd National Conference on Process Modeling and Simulation, my talk on eyelashes ("Inhibition of Ocular Water Evaporation by Eyelashes: Computer Simulation and Mechanism Analysis") was awarded the Best Student Presentation Award (1 of 12 awardees out of 62 student talks).
+- **07/2020, Best Student Oral Presentation Award**: In the 2^nd^ National Conference on Process Modeling and Simulation, my talk on eyelashes ("Inhibition of Ocular Water Evaporation by Eyelashes: Computer Simulation and Mechanism Analysis") was awarded the Best Student Presentation Award (1 of 12 awardees out of 62 student talks).
 This work has been published in [Journal of the Royal Society Interface](https://royalsocietypublishing.org/doi/10.1098/rsif.2019.0425).
 This conference was organized by the [Simulation & Virtual Process Engineering Committee](http://www.ciesc.cn/branch/226), one of the professional committees of the [Chemical Industry and Engineering Society of China (CIESC)](http://www.ciesc.cn/).

 <div style="text-align:center">
   <img src="./assets/2020.07.Best.Student.Oral.Presentation.Award.jpg" alt="" width="50%">
 </div>

 ## Publications

+Also find me on [Google Scholar](https://scholar.google.com/citations?user=w6AliuwAAAAJ&hl=zh-CN) and [Research Gate](https://www.researchgate.net/profile/Siyu-Zou-3).

 ### Main Publications